alpn/wireplug/README.md

 [![Active Development](https://img.shields.io/badge/Maintenance%20Level-Actively%20Developed-brightgreen.svg)](https://gist.github.com/cheerfulstoic/d107229326a01ff0f333a1d3476e068d)

+🔥 **Warning** - this is currently an early preview; the coordination server at wireplug.org may be unavailable at times

 `wireplug` is a minimalist connectivity coordinator for roaming [WireGuard®](https://www.wireguard.com) peers.
 Unlike other alternatives in this space, `wireplug` is geared toward users who want to manage their keys and network topology manually while still enjoying automatic endpoint updating and NAT traversal without having to run their own server.